The Charleston Museum celebrates 250th anniversary

 Borick says it’s incredible to commemorate this milestone, especially with everything the museum has endured over the last two and a half centuries.

-“The museum went through the Revolutionary War,” he said, “we went through the Civil War, major earthquake, tropical storms, hurricanes.”
+“The museum went through the Revolutionary War,” he said.
+“We went through the Civil War, a major earthquake, tropical storms, hurricanes.”

-The keynote speaker for the event was the director for the Smithsonian Institution’s National Museum of American History Anthea Hartig.
+The keynote speaker for the event was the director of the Smithsonian Institution’s National Museum of American History Anthea Hartig.

 “To commemorate any anniversary gets us thinking,” Hartig said.
 “It gets us thinking about our institution’s history, about our nation’s history and that The Charleston Museum is celebrating its semiquincentennial, which is a big word to say 250, is so thrilling for the museum community, and for all of us who care so deeply about history.”